-Referrals to Deancross are via a single point of entry, which are the Community Mental Health Teams in Tower Hamlets.
+We are contracted to provide treatment for people living in the borough of Tower Hamlets.
+We are unable to accept out-of-area referrals.
+Referrals to DeanCross are via a single point of entry, which are the Community Mental Health Teams in Tower Hamlets.
 GPs should make referrals to the CMHTs in the first instance.

-Please see the Guidelines for Referrers document on this website.
+Please see the Guidelines for Referrers (LINK-attached) document on this website.
 Overall:

-- The patient should be resident in Tower Hamlets and over 18 years of age
+- Be resident in Tower Hamletsand over 18 years of age

-- The patient is willing to consider a psychological approach to help with their difficulties
+- Be willing to consider a psychological approachto help with their difficulties, specifically those difficulties within relationships

-- The patient is willing to consider working in group treatment.
+- Be willing to consider working in group treatment.

-If you think that you may have difficulties that relate to Personality Disorder, and you are resident in Tower Hamlets, please make an appointment to discuss with your GP in the first instance.
-They would be able to consider your difficulties and make the best onward referral for you which may be to the local Community Mental Health Team, or other services to support you.
+If you think that you may have difficulties that relate to the diagnosis of personality disorder, and you are resident in Tower Hamlets, please make an appointment to discuss with your GP in the first instance.
+They would be able to consider your difficulties and make the best onward referral for you which may be to the local Community Mental Health Team, or other services who may be able to support you.

-If Deancross accept a referral from the CMHT, then we would write to you within two weeks to ask you to call and book an appointment with us.
+If DeanCross accepts a referral from the CMHT, then we would write to you within two weeks to ask you to call and book an appointment with us.

 “It was really helpful to be in a group setting and explore and relate to other patients without feeling judged.”